I loathe 21st century children’s birthday parties.

 Gag me with a party hat.

 We’ve attended a few of these parties.
 I’ll admit it–early in our parenting careers, we threw a few of these parties.
+However, we always tried to keep it simple by going to a kids indoor play.
+I swear the kids actually enjoyed it more than any of the fancier parties I had the displeasure of attending.
 The festivities take place at one of those businesses where parents pay an obscene amount of money for their precious prince or princess to jump in an inflatable castle with several hundred dozen of their closets friends, acquaintances, and complete child strangers .
 Soon, sugar-fueled tiny humans mosh around, screaming like crack-addicted monkeys while the proprietor sits in a dark corner, laughing like Dr. Evil while swimming in money.

 That Chuck E. Cheese is one smart mouse.